3 FlexiBowl® and 3 Cameras#

 VisionController

-VisionController ports used by variant#
+VisionController ports engaged per variant#

 VisionController port